MinhHuyDev/fbchat-v2/README_EN.rst

 Hello, I am **MinhHuyDev**.
 Firstly, this is my first time remaking such a large source, so there may be *mistakes* in the coding process.
 I hope users will report any **bugs** in the GitHub issues section here:3

+***** *This is not the official API*; Facebook has an API for chatbots available `here <https://developers.facebook.com/docs/messenger-platform/>`_.
+This library is different in that it uses regular Facebook accounts/cookies as substitutes.

 .. image:: https://i.ibb.co/3TWntY6/Picsart-23-08-12-15-11-30-693.jpg

 **👽Can't understand English?** You can read the **README** (*VIETNAMESE*): `here <https://github.com/MinhHuyDev/fbchat-v2/blob/main/README.rst>`_